chonkcheto/fish-network-docs-testing/docs/fish-network/fish-network-whitepaper.md

 * Form C filing with SEC before offering begins
 * Ongoing reporting requirements (annual financials, material changes)
 * Non-accredited investors can participate subject to investment limits
-  * If annual income or net worth < $124,000: Greater of $2,500 or 5% of lesser amount
+  * If annual income or net worth &lt; $124,000: Greater of $2,500 or 5% of lesser amount
   * If annual income and net worth ≥ $124,000: 10% of lesser amount, up to $124,000

 **6.2.3 :** **Regulation D:** Accredited Investor verification for SPVs only.